MicrosoftDocs/dotnet-iot-for-beginners/docs/7-adc/script.md

+*Please note this is a shooting script and not intended to be a word-for-word representation of the final videos.*

 Hi there, and welcome back to our series on using .NET and Raspberry Pi.
 In this video, we're going to be talking about how to use the MCP3008 analog-to-digital controller, or ADC for short.

 Now, if you're not familiar with what an ADC is, don't worry.
 It's a piece of hardware that allows you to convert analog signals, like the voltage coming from a potentiometer or temperature probe, into digital signals that your Raspberry Pi can understand and use in your programs.